Fragmon/klipper_max_flow_test/README.md

 That's it.
 The plugin auto-detects whether your driver has CoolStep enabled and picks the right test mode automatically.

-Test takes ~10 minutes by default.
+Test takes ~10 minutes by default (+30 – 60 s if borderline measurements need re-testing).
 CSV and HTML report are saved to `~/printer_data/config/Flowtest/`.

 ---